 >> NO entry fee for the garden.
 An early morning visit is the best time for this place.

 Umaid Bhawan Palace- Jodhpur Palace:

 Apart from being called the Blue city, I found various colour palate of golden-browns here in Jodhpur, The Umaid Bhavan palace is no insignificant to it.
 The well polished creamy- caramel building is the perfectionist’s crown.
 Just like other Rajasthani palaces, this palace, too is divided into 3 parts.
 One part is residential to the royal family, second a heritage hotel, managed by Taj and the last is allowed to regular tourists like me, for an hour long visit (this is the minimum time you need to spend here).
 Quite usually this palace was built on an enormous land, with garden surrounding it, the art, decoration, use of more shiny gold & precious gems on the walls complementing the hokey pokey walls, the well preserved collection of hand made furniture, everything is so regal; even showcasing the vintage cars in rows is sheer aristocracy, not to mention all of these Vintage cars are still well kept like “just bought yesterday type” and in good condition and still accessible only by the owners though..

 >> Entry ticket for Indian INR 15.00 per person & INR 50.00 for per foreigner.

 Travelling around in Jodhpur:

-When on budget, use the public transport and you walking skills, even you can take Auto rickshaws/ Tuk Tuks, they are are fun, airy and good to your wallets.
-Be comfy sneaker ready when in Rajasthan.
+When on budget, use the public transport and your walking skills, even you can take Auto rickshaws/ Tuk Tuks, they are are fun, airy and good to your wallets.
+Be comfy, sneaker ready when in Rajasthan.